memoming/CheXNet/README.md

 ----

 ### 28-NOV-2019
- * Training :: Batch 128, Epoch 150으로 16h 소요.
+ * Training :: Batch 128, Epoch 150, 16 hours
- * ImageNet에서의 Pretraining 된 Network를 가져와서 적용.
+ * The initial weights used with pre-trained weights from ImageNet.

 <table>
 <thead>